jumpmindinc/symmetric-vaadin-chartjs/README.md

-# Vaadin 14 Chart.js
+# Vaadin 24 Chart.js
-Vaadin 14 addon for the Chart.js charting library. https://github.com/chartjs/Chart.js
+Vaadin 24 addon for the Chart.js charting library. https://github.com/chartjs/Chart.js

 ## Notice

-This add-on was originally created by [moberwasserlechner](https://github.com/moberwasserlechner/), but the repository is now archived.
-I reworked it to work with Vaadin 14 because I had to upgrade an existing Vaadin 8 project using this add-on to Vaadin 14.
-This is probably not the most efficient implementation (I currently send the state to the client every time it is changed), and I am open to pull requests.
-I have also deprecated a few features.
+This add-on was originally created by [moberwasserlechner](https://github.com/moberwasserlechner/), and the repository is now archived.
+It was later reworked by [rudiejd](https://github.com/rudiejd/) to work with Vaadin 14.
+JumpMind has taken it a bit further by upgrading the project dependencies, ensuring its compatibility with Java 17 and Vaadin 24+, and updating to the latest 2.X version of ChartJS.
+Potential implementation improvements include better state management (it currently sends state to the client every time it is changed), and reworking the library to work with ChartJS 4.x.

 ## Features
-### Deprecated
-* Menu API
-    * can be replaced by Vaadin 14 Menu component(s).
-* Download image of chart
-    * Most modern browsers allow you to download a canvas
-* Annotations
-    * I plan to re-implement and test this, but haven't yet
-* Pan support
-    * Plan to fix panning but haven't quite figured it out yet
-* Legend/Data point click listeners
-    * May reimplement in the future, but I want a working version of this add-on first

 ### Current
 * Fluent api to configure the charts
 * Supported chart types are